 Spark SQL vs Presto

-- BI tools connect to them using JDBC/ODBC
+- BI tools connect with these frameworks using JDBC/ODBC connections.

-- Both have been tested and deployed at petabyte-scale companies
+- They have been thoroughly tested and deployed by companies that process petabytes of data.